Custom Logistics Software Development: Features, Advantages & Tech Stack

 Businesses are constantly searching for a solution to help reduce logistics costs.
 While many businesses focus on bargaining for better prices from contractors, they don’t even consider implementing logistics software, which is a much more complex approach.
 However, a custom solution can offer a number of advantages.

-The most obvious advantage of implementing a custom system is that it can replace or optimize manual work.
+The most obvious advantage of implementing a custom logistics solution is that it can replace or optimize manual work.
 Do your employees still have to call contractors to arrange deliveries?
 Do they manually compose the routes for the trucks?
-This work can be done much faster and more accurately by a software.
+This work can be done much faster and more accurately by custom logistics software.
 A tender system software, for example, can replace routine calling.

 Making mistakes is part of human nature.
 You can hire the best employees, but this won’t guarantee error-free work.
-But a software will!
-A high level of precision is especially valuable for companies involved in the in production and delivery of goods.
+But custom logistics software solutions will!
+A high level of precision is especially valuable for companies involved in the production and delivery of goods.

-For example, a logistics app can calculate the exact arrival time for every destination by considering the traffic situation and other factors that can affect the speed of delivery.
+For example, a custom logistics application can calculate the exact arrival time for every destination by considering the traffic situation and other factors that can affect the speed of delivery.

-Accurate planning is often underestimated, but is actually the first step towards a successful business process.
-Software will assist with planning and adhere to the plan by keeping track of the current situation, and by sending notifications and reminders.
+Accurate planning is often underestimated, but is actually the first step toward a successful business process.
+Custom software will assist with planning and adhering to the plan by keeping track of the current situation, and sending notifications and reminders.

-The software can plan deliveries taking into account the company’s production volumes.
-If the estimated volumes aren’t enough to load a full truck, the system can automatically reschedule the loading to avoid inefficient truck loading
+The software can plan deliveries, taking into account the company’s production volumes.
+If the estimated volumes aren’t enough to load a full truck, the system can automatically reschedule the delivery to avoid inefficient truck loading.

 Storing all documents in folders on endless shelves makes your data extremely vulnerable.
-Anyone can access, copy or replace them.
+Anyone can access, copy, or replace them.
 Moreover, a natural disaster such as a tornado or flood can completely destroy all records.
 Cloud storage can keep your data safe.
-Firstly, it has no physical location so it can’t be destroyed or deleted without your approval.
-Secondly, you can manage access to vulnerable information and allow only eligible employees to access certain types of data.
+Firstly, it has no physical location, so it can’t be destroyed or deleted without your approval.
+Secondly, you can manage access to information and allow only eligible employees to access certain types of data.

 For example, you can limit the access of your drivers to only information concerning the destinations and estimated arrival times.
 Drivers don’t necessarily need to know other information such as the cost of the goods they deliver.

 All of the above-mentioned advantages result in savings.
 Process automation reduces the time needed to execute different tasks.
-Detailed planning and data security prevent from any unexpected expenses and potential losses.
-So, implementing logistics software offers a number of advantages and the savings can be reinvested to enable the company to grow!
+Detailed planning and data security prevent any unexpected expenses and potential losses.
+So, implementing logistics software solutions offers a number of advantages, and the savings can be reinvested to enable the company to grow!

 Types of logistics software

-SaaS solutions are built universal.
-They try to meet the needs of small to large businesses, include a lot of features and are slightly customizable.
-Ready logistics systems usually attract with monthly or yearly subscription and relatively low price.
+Companies that have previously invested in SaaS development, now provide universal software solutions.
+They try to meet the needs of small to large businesses, include a lot of features, and are slightly customizable.
+Ready logistics systems usually attract with monthly or yearly subscriptions and relatively low price.
 Some companies offer free trials or free plans for small businesses.
-The paid plans start with $15 and can reach several thousands of dollars per month - everything depends on the functionality and stability of the software.
+The paid plans start at $15 and can reach several thousands of dollars per month - everything depends on the functionality of the software.

-The choice between a custom system and ready SaaS is often difficult.
-SaaS logistics products attract with low price and are a compromise solution for small businesses which want to experience the benefits of improved logistics processes.
+The choice between custom software development for the logistics industry and ready SaaS is often difficult.
+SaaS logistics products attract with low prices and are a compromise solution for small businesses that want to experience the benefits of improved logistics processes.
 As the company grows, the software also needs to evolve.
-That’s why, switching to a custom logistics software is the right choice in the long run.
+That’s why switching to custom logistics software is the right choice in the long run.

-We have discussed workflow optimization, but how does it actually work?
+We have already mentioned workflow optimization, but how does it actually work?
 Let us take a closer look at various features of logistics software and explore the benefits of implementing these in the usual workflow.

 Tender system for logistics partners

 How do you choose a contractor to operate a particular route?
-It’s likely that your employees are contacting all your delivery partners, asking about available trucks and the price they can offer for a particular route.
-After comparing the possible options, they select the cheapest one, or make a completely subjective choice (like “Hey, this is the cousin of my neighbor, I let him deliver our goods”).
+It’s likely that your employees are contacting all your delivery partners, asking about available trucks and the price they can offer for a particular route on a particular day.
+After comparing the possible options, they select the cheapest one or make a completely subjective choice (like “Hey, this is the cousin of my neighbor, I let him deliver our goods”).
 Apart from potentially ignoring some important factors when choosing a contractor, there is another big problem — time waste.
 You are paying your employees for manual work, which can be avoided!

 Solution: